 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.
-That’s why in 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating.
+That’s why in 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).

 Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations, including:

 - Bank of England

 - John Lewis Partnership